Celebrating 20 years of the Saif Ghobash Banipal Prize for Arabic Literary Translation

 The lecture will also look more widely at how marketing by globalised corporations promotes a few trends and genres within translated literature, at the expense of others.
 Writing from outside the dominant European languages still struggles to find a place alongside work from French, Spanish or German, unless it belongs in a familiar niche.
 Literary translators, who have slowly secured greater respect and reward, now find that AI threatens to undermine their terms of trade.
 And aggressive nativist politics and ideologies seek to deter the sympathetic curiosity about other ways of life and thought on which translation always depends.
 The past 25 years have seen limited gains for the idea of an international republic of letters.
 But, over the next quarter-century, the arts of making, publishing and reading translation will have to find new ways to survive and flourish in a chaotic global bazaar.

 Boyd Tonkin Hon.
-FRSL is a journalist, editor and writer who was awarded the Royal Society of Literature’s Benson Medal in 2020 for outstanding service to literature over the course of a career and was elected an Honorary Fellow of the Society.
-He currently writes on books and arts for international media including The Financial Times, Wall Street Journal, The Economist, The Guardian, The Spectator and Times Literary Supplement, and between 1996 and 2016 was Literary Editor and then Senior Writer at The Independent newspaper.
-He revived and judged the Independent Foreign Fiction Prize from 2001 until it merged with the Man Booker International Prize in 2015, chaired the 2016 Man Booker International Prize, and then became the prize’s Special Adviser.
+FRSL is a journalist, editor, and writer awarded the Royal Society of Literature’s Benson Medal in 2020 for outstanding service to literature, and elected an Honorary Fellow.
+He writes on books and the arts for international publications including the Financial Times, Wall Street Journal, The Economist, The Guardian, The Spectator, and Times Literary Supplement.
+Literary Editor and Senior Writer at The Independent (1996 to 2016), he revived the Independent Foreign Fiction Prize, chaired the 2016 Man Booker International Prize, and later served as Special Adviser.
+In 2018, he published The 100 Best Novels in Translation.

-Professor Tina Phillips is a scholar and translator of modern Arabic literature and holds The His Majesty Sultan Qaboos Bin Said Chair of Modern Arabic Studies at the Faculty of Asian and Middle Eastern Studies, University of Cambridge.
-She has studied at the University of Oxford and SOAS and from 2011-2025 worked at the University of Exeter, serving as Director of the Institute of Arab and Islamic Studies from 2022-25.
+Tina Phillips is Professor of Modern Arabic Studies and holds the His Majesty Sultan Qaboos Bin Said Chair at the University of Cambridge’s Faculty of Asian and Middle Eastern Studies.
+Educated at Oxford and SOAS, she worked at the University of Exeter (2011 to 2025), serving as Director of the Institute of Arab and Islamic Studies (2022 to 25).
+Her research explores modern Arabic literature, religion, and the environment.
+Publications include Religion in the Egyptian Novel: Themes and Approaches (2019) and studies on novelists including Naguib Mahfouz, Mohammed Berrada, and Samuel Shimon.

 Image credit: Tatiana Mokhova via unsplash